-'Lay not up for yourselves treasures upon earth ... but lay up for yourselves treasures in heaven ... for where your treasure is, there will your heart be also' (Mt. vi.
-19-21).
+'Do not lay up for yourselves treasures on earth ... but lay up for yourselves treasures in heaven For where your treasure is, there your heart will be also' (Matthew 6:19-21).

-'The cares of this world, and the deceitfulness of riches, and the lusts of other things (the desire for other things, R.V.) entering in, choke the word' (Mk. iv.
-19).
+'The cares of the world and the deceitfulness of riches and the desires for other things enter in and choke the word' (Mark 4:19).

-'Ye cannot serve God and mammon' (Lk. xvi.
-13).
+'You cannot serve God and money' (Luke 16:13).

-'How hardly shall they that have riches enter into the kingdom of God!'
-(Lk. xviii.
-24).
+'How difficult it is for those who have wealth to enter the kingdom of God!'
+(Luke 18:24)

-'For the love of money is the root of all evil' (1 Tim. vi.
-10).
+'For the love of money is a root of all kinds of evils' (1 Timothy 6:10).

 Money, in its various forms, is a real responsibility.
 The more of it that comes to us, the greater our responsibility.
-'Unto whomsoever much is given, of him shall be much required; and to whom men have committed much, of him they will ask the more' (Lk. xii.
-48).
+'Everyone to whom much was given, of him much will be required, and from him to whom they entrusted much, they will demand the more' (Luke 12:48).
 As Christians we must cultivate the Christian attitude to material possessions.
 We should not be aspirants to wealth which may easily be our undoing.
 Rather should we seek to use aright that which God may give us, trusting Him to send more if the need be greater, or if He judges us sufficiently faithful to be trusted with more.